Believe it (or Not)

 Q: Will my kid be told what to believe?

-We take every idea seriously — examining the best arguments for and against, and putting them to the test with real scientific methods.
+No. We take every idea seriously — examining the best arguments for and against, and putting them to the test with real scientific methods.
+We leave the conclusions up to the kids.

 Q: Is this a serious educational experience?

-These are our most intense courses on scientific reasoning.
+These are applied math courses.
+They’re our most intense courses on scientific reasoning.

 Q: What if my kid already believes in one of these things?

-Curious believers, hardened skeptics, and total newcomers are all welcome.
-This course is about testing ideas, not shutting them down.
+Wonderful!
+Fervent believers, hardened skeptics, and total noobs are all welcome here.
+These courses are about testing ideas, not shutting them down.

 Q: How interactive is this?
 Will my kid actually engage?